DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

-# Q2 Analysis Summary: Genetic Diversity and Environment-of-Origin Effects on Field Performance

-**MVP H2F project — juvenile effects**
-_Prepared for group discussion_
+# Summary of Q2 analysis with juvenile genetic data

 ---

 ## Overview

-Q2 asks how offspring **genetic diversity** (heterozygosity, allelic richness) and **environment-of-origin** relate to oyster performance (survival, shell length, condition index) in the field, across two garden sites (Lewisetta, York River) and three timepoints (November 2023, May 2024, November 2024).
+Q2 asks how offspring **genetic diversity** (heterozygosity, allelic richness) and **environment-of-origin** relate to oyster performance (survival, shell length, condition index) in the field, across two common garden sites (Lewisetta, York River) and three timepoints (November 2023, May 2024, November 2024).

 We approached this three ways, differing in how environment-of-origin is represented and which treatments are included: